sous-chefs/fail2ban/README.md

 Attributes
 =====

-This cookbook makes use of a hash to compile the jail.local-file:
+This cookbook makes use of a hash to compile the jail.local-file and filter config files:

 ```
 default['fail2ban']['services'] = {